2002 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2002-P Half Dollar Value

-The 2002-P Kennedy Half Dollar stands out as the highest mintage variety of the inaugural collector-only year, with exactly 3,100,000 pieces struck at America’s first mint facility in Philadelphia.
+The 2002-P Kennedy Half Dollar carries the highest mintage of the inaugural NIFC year, with exactly 3,100,000 pieces struck at America’s oldest mint in Philadelphia.
+According to PCGS CoinFacts, the Mint began sales of these coins on November 25, 2002.
+The two-roll set (20 Philadelphia + 20 Denver coins) was priced at $35.50; a 200-coin bag cost $135.00.

 2002-P Half Dollar Price/Grade Chart